-This option specifies whether to use a CA certificate from the system trust store, or from a specified PEM file.
+This option specifies whether to use a CA certificate from the system trust store, or from a specified .pem file.

-- Enabled (1): The driver verifies the connection using a certificate in the system trust store. - Disabled (0): The driver verifies the connection using a specified PEM file.
+- Enabled (1): The driver verifies the connection using a certificate in the system trust store. - Disabled (0): The driver verifies the connection using a specified .pem file.
+For information about specifying a .pem file, see "Trusted Certificates" on page 83.